- I’ve heard that UW offers a Nutrition Minor. What can you tell me about it?

 - Complete at least 45 total credits.

 - Meet with your major adviser to declare the minor.
 Only the adviser in your major department may sign the form to declare a minor; this is to ensure students meet satisfactory progress requirements.

 Note: There is no deadline for declaring the minor, except that you cannot declare the minor after the deadline for applying to graduate.
 In other words, you cannot declare the minor after the third week of the quarter in which you intend to graduate.

 - Review the minor requirements.

-- Contact the minor adviser with any questions and to make sure that all requirements are met, including certifying that at least 15 credits in the minor do not overlap with your major.
+- Contact the adviser with any questions and to make sure that all requirements are met, including certifying that at least 15 credits in the minor do not overlap with your major.

 NUTR 441 is offered through UW Professional and Continuing Education.
-Because of this, NUTR 441 is not covered by regular UW tuition costs and requires you to register and pay separately from other courses at UW.
+Because of this, NUTR 441 is not covered by regular UW tuition and requires you to register and pay separately from other courses at UW.

 University policy requires that a minor has a certain percentage of unique classes that are not being counted toward a different degree.
-This means that the Nutritional Sciences Minor needs to have 15 unique credit hours that are not counted toward the requirements for your major.
+This means that the Nutrition Minor needs to have 15 unique credit hours that are not counted toward the requirements for your major.
 For students majoring in Public Health, avoiding issues with this requirement can be tricky, so it is important to meet with your major and minor advisers to assist you with schedule planning.